aospapp/aosp/external/cldr/docs/ldml/tr35-general.md

 #### 3.1.2 <a name="Restrictions" href="#Restrictions">Restrictions</a>

-1. The main, auxiliary and index sets are normally restricted to those letters with a specific [Script](https://unicode.org/Public/UNIDATA/Scripts.txt) character property (that is, not the values Common or Inherited) or required [Default_Ignorable_Code_Point](https://unicode.org/Public/UNIDATA/DerivedCoreProperties.txt) characters (such as a non-joiner), or combining marks, or the [Word_Break](https://www.unicode.org/Public/UNIDATA/auxiliary/WordBreakProperty.txt) properties [Katakana](https://www.unicode.org/reports/tr29/#Katakana), [ALetter](https://www.unicode.org/reports/tr29/#ALetter), or [MidLetter](https://www.unicode.org/reports/tr29/#MidLetter).
+1. The main, auxiliary and index sets are normally restricted to those letters with a specific [Script](https://www.unicode.org/Public/UNIDATA/Scripts.txt) character property (that is, not the values Common or Inherited) or required [Default_Ignorable_Code_Point](https://www.unicode.org/Public/UNIDATA/DerivedCoreProperties.txt) characters (such as a non-joiner), or combining marks, or the [Word_Break](https://www.unicode.org/Public/UNIDATA/auxiliary/WordBreakProperty.txt) properties [Katakana](https://www.unicode.org/reports/tr29/#Katakana), [ALetter](https://www.unicode.org/reports/tr29/#ALetter), or [MidLetter](https://www.unicode.org/reports/tr29/#MidLetter).
 2. The auxiliary set should not overlap with the main set.
 There is one exception to this: Hangul Syllables and CJK Ideographs can overlap between the sets.
-3. Any [Default_Ignorable_Code_Point](https://unicode.org/Public/UNIDATA/DerivedCoreProperties.txt)s should be in the auxiliary set , or, if they are only needed for currency formatting, in the currency set.
+3. Any [Default_Ignorable_Code_Point](https://www.unicode.org/Public/UNIDATA/DerivedCoreProperties.txt)s should be in the auxiliary set, or, if they are only needed for currency formatting, in the currency set.
 These can include characters such as U+200E LEFT-TO-RIGHT MARK and U+200F RIGHT-TO-LEFT MARK which may be needed in bidirectional text in order for date, currency or other formats to display correctly.
 4. For exemplar characters the [Unicode Set](tr35.md#Unicode_Sets) format is restricted so as to not use properties or boolean combinations.

 ### 3.2 ~~<a name="Character_Mapping" href="#Character_Mapping">Mapping</a>~~